catherinedevlin/ipython-sql/doc/compose.md

 let us know how we can improve it!
 ```

-JupySQL allows you to break queries into multiple cells, simplifying the process of
-building large queries.
+JupySQL allows you to break queries into multiple cells, simplifying the process of building large queries.

-As an example, we are using a sales database from a record store.
-We'll find the
-artists that have produced the largest number of Rock and Metal songs.

-Let's load some data:
+- **Simplify  and modularize your workflow:** JupySQL simplifies SQL queries and promotes code reusability by breaking down large queries into manageable chunks and enabling the creation of reusable query modules.
+- **Seamless integration:** JupySQL flawlessly combines the power of SQL with the flexibility of Jupyter Notebooks, offering a one-stop solution for all your data analysis needs.
+- **Cross-platform compatibility:** JupySQL supports popular databases like PostgreSQL, MySQL, SQLite, and more, ensuring you can work with any data source.

+## Example: record store data

+### Goal:

+Using Jupyter notebooks, make a query against an SQLite database table named 'Track' with Rock and Metal song information.
+Find and show the artists with the most Rock and Metal songs.
+Show your results in a bar chart.

+#### Data download and initialization

+Download the SQLite database file if it doesn't exist

 ```{code-cell} ipython3
 import urllib.request